jacobfriedman/vsc-logtalk/README.md

 ## ⚠️ Known Issues

-- `$LOGTALKUSER` and `$LOGTALKHOME`'s full path must be manually entered in the extension settings (see [Configuration](#configurations)).
+- `$LOGTALKUSER` and `$LOGTALKHOME`'s full path must be entered in the extension settings (see [Configuration](#configurations)).
 - The number of reported warnings and errors may be limited based on your Operating System (see below).

 ### Errors & Warnings

-This extension uses `tail` to pull streamed warning and error messages from logtalk hooks into your scratch directory (scratch/.messages).
+This extension uses `tail` to pull streamed warning and error messages from logtalk hooks into your scratch directory (`$LOGTALKUSER/scratch/.messages`).
 Some operating systems will not parse a large throughput with `tail`. *One suggestion is to write code with less errors or warnings...*

 ## Features